joonpaik/eob-data-extractor/README.md

 ## Ways to Improve
 While this was a fun assignment, there are a few ways I would try to improve this implementation given more time.

-First, I would like to implement a retry mechanism.
-It is not guarenteed that the agent will output all the information correctly the first time, but if I could implement a dynamic prompt specification function, this tool would be greatly improved
+First, I would like to improve the retry mechanism.
+While this implementation is sufficient for low-scale processing, scalability is an important aspect to consider in a growing company like Onehots Labs.
+Furthermore, another way to improve the retry mechanism is if I could implement a dynamic prompt specification function.
+This would require a bit more time to properly flesh out, but the potential is there.

-Second, I would like to have handled nested directories and nested ZIP files.
+I would also like to have handled nested directories and nested ZIP files better.
 I made the assumption that the input would not be this scenario, but it is an important edge case to consider.

-Third, I would like to implement better handling on the API calls to Gemini Flash.
-While this implementation is sufficiently for low-scale processing, scalability is an important aspect to consider in a growing company like Onehots Labs.
+Being able to search nested directories will lead to a more robust CLI tool and allow more flexibility in how Onehot Labs organizes the extracted data.

 # Output Format